 While you and your partner may approach money differently, that doesn’t mean one person’s way is right and one is wrong.
-Making one person 100% in control of all of the finances is a big money mistake, and it’s a common one that many couples make.
+Giving one person total control of all of the finances is a big money mistake, and it’s a common one that many couples make.

-Even if one partner is “better” with money than the other, one person should not be 100% responsible for managing all of the household finances.
+Even if one partner is “better” with money than the other, one person should not be one-hundred percent responsible for managing all of the household finances.
 Managing money is a huge responsibility and should not be saddled on one person while the other sits back and enjoys the ride.
-The possible downsides of taking this approach are many but more likely than not the partner handling everything will become overwhelmed or resentful while the other partner will feel unincluded or unimportant.
+The possible downsides of taking this approach are many.
+One risk is that the partner handling everything becomes overwhelmed or resentful while the other partner feels unincluded or unimportant.

 They Don’t Have a Plan

-Not having a clear direction to take together or flying by the seat of your pants through your monthly expenses with no long-term plan in place is a common money mistake.
-If you are both combining, or plan to combine finances, creating structure early on can help avoid conflict.
+Not having a clear direction to take together, or flying by the seat of your pants through your monthly expenses with no long-term plan in place, is a common money mistake.
+If you are combining or plan to combine finances, creating structure early on can help avoid conflict.
 Designate who’s paying the bills, who’s managing the bank account, who is investing and where, and so forth, so that you are both assured that the “work” is getting done.

 Another part of having a plan is budgeting.
 Regularly evaluate your budget together during those weekly “money talks” to ensure it’s working for both parties.
 You may want to set a monetary threshold for personal spending so you don’t have to run everything you want to purchase by the other person and vice versa.